-- (i) mandate the Committee on Banking and Currency (when constituted)to investigate the issue of excess charges and illegal deductions by commercial banks in Nigeria and report to back within four (4) weeks for further action; - (ii) also mandate the committee on Legislative Compliance (when constituted) to ensure implementation.
+- (i) mandate the Committee on Banking and Currency (when constituted) to investigate the issue of excess charges and illegal deductions by commercial banks in Nigeria and report to within four (4) weeks; - (ii) also mandate the committee on Legislative Compliance (when constituted) to ensure compliance (HR.
+51/07/2023).

-7. Need to Rehabilitate Benin-Ekpoma-Auchi Road to Okene Road, Kogi State: Hon.
-Marcus Onobun:
+16. Need to Rehabilitate Benin-Ekpoma-Auchi Road to Okene Road, Kogi State Motion made and Question proposed: